dgw/contain-reddit/README.md

-# Reddit Container
+# contain-reddit

 **Prevent Reddit from tracking your visits to other websites**

-This is a fork of [Facebook Container](https://github.com/mozilla/contain-facebook)
+contain-reddit is a fork of [Facebook Container](https://github.com/mozilla/contain-facebook)

-Reddit Container is an add-on you can install on Firefox to prevent Reddit from tracking your activity on other websites, so you can continue to use Reddit while protecting your privacy.
+contain-reddit is a Mozilla Firefox extension to help prevent Reddit from tracking your activity across the web.